LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-overview.rst

 Debugging
 =========

-You can set breakpoints in your LCAPI compiled libraries and perform source- level debugging for your own code.
+You can set breakpoints in your LCAPI compiled libraries and perform source-level debugging for your own code.
 In order to set this up, follow the example below.
 For this section, we will use the MathFuncsCAPI example.

 Debug in Windows
    #.
 Select :menuselection:`Debug --> Processes...`.